nginxinc/nginx-gateway-fabric/docs/developer/documentation.md

 # NGINX Gateway Fabric Docs

-This directory contains the user documentation for NGINX Gateway Fabric and the requirements for linting, building, and publishing the docs.
+The `/site` directory contains the user documentation for NGINX Gateway Fabric and the requirements for linting, building, and publishing the docs.

 We use [Hugo](https://gohugo.io/) to build the docs for NGINX, with the [nginx-hugo-theme](https://github.com/nginxinc/nginx-hugo-theme).

 Docs should be written in Markdown.

-In this directory, you will find the following files:
+In the `/site` directory, you will find the following files:

 - a [Netlify](https://netlify.com) configuration file;
 - configuration files for [markdownlint](https://github.com/DavidAnson/markdownlint/) and [markdown-link-check](https://github.com/tcort/markdown-link-check)